 What are the Signs and Symptoms?

-Atopic Dermatitis can begin as early as 2 or 3 months old.
+Atopic Dermatitis can begin as early as 2 or 3 months old, according to dermatologists.
 When it occurs, it often causes a rash that appears suddenly and makes the skin dry, scaly, and itchy, especially at night.
 Other symptoms include:

 - Red to brownish-gray patches.